About Broward College

 - Multicultural: it is one of the most diverse higher education institutions in Florida.
 Students are from over 150 countries, in fact over 40% of Broward students were born outside the U.S.

-- Affordable: Broward College is one of the most cost-effective choices among Florida colleges and universities.
+- Affordable: Broward College is one of the most cost-effective choices in comparison to Florida colleges and universities.

 Broward College has been accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate and bachelor degrees.
 It is ranked among the 10 best community colleges in the United States according to the Aspen Institute, one of the most respected organizations from Washington, D.C.